$117.18 Million in Sales Expected for Regional Management Corp. (NYSE:RM) This Quarter

-Equities research analysts forecast that Regional Management Corp.
-(NYSE:RM) will report $117.18 million in sales for the current quarter, Zacks reports.
-Two analysts have issued estimates for Regional Management’s earnings, with the highest sales estimate coming in at $117.88 million and the lowest estimate coming in at $116.48 million.
-Regional Management reported sales of $97.73 million during the same quarter last year, which would suggest a positive year over year growth rate of 19.9%.
-The firm is scheduled to announce its next earnings report on Tuesday, May 3rd.
+Equities analysts expect Regional Management Corp.
+(NYSE:RM) to report sales of $117.18 million for the current quarter, Zacks reports.
+Two analysts have issued estimates for Regional Management’s earnings, with the lowest sales estimate coming in at $116.48 million and the highest estimate coming in at $117.88 million.
+Regional Management reported sales of $97.73 million during the same quarter last year, which would suggest a positive year-over-year growth rate of 19.9%.
+The business is expected to announce its next quarterly earnings report on Tuesday, May 3rd.

-According to Zacks, analysts expect that Regional Management will report full year sales of $492.09 million for the current fiscal year, with estimates ranging from $488.94 million to $495.24 million.
-For the next financial year, analysts expect that the business will post sales of $551.60 million, with estimates ranging from $547.74 million to $555.46 million.
-Zacks Investment Research’s sales calculations are an average based on a survey of analysts that follow Regional Management.
+According to Zacks, analysts expect that Regional Management will report full-year sales of $492.09 million for the current fiscal year, with estimates ranging from $488.94 million to $495.24 million.
+For the next year, analysts forecast that the business will report sales of $551.60 million, with estimates ranging from $547.74 million to $555.46 million.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of analysts that that provide coverage for Regional Management.

 Regional Management (NYSE:RM) last posted its earnings results on Tuesday, February 8th.
-The credit services provider reported $2.04 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.84 by $0.20.
+The credit services provider reported $2.04 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.84 by $0.20.
 Regional Management had a net margin of 20.25% and a return on equity of 29.58%.
-During the same period in the previous year, the company earned $1.28 EPS.
+During the same period last year, the business posted $1.28 earnings per share.

-In related news, Director Basswood Capital Management, L sold 58,359 shares of Regional Management stock in a transaction that occurred on Monday, November 22nd.
-The shares were sold at an average price of $64.19, for a total transaction of $3,746,064.21.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, CEO Robert William Beck sold 5,000 shares of Regional Management stock in a transaction that occurred on Wednesday, November 17th.
-The shares were sold at an average price of $61.19, for a total transaction of $305,950.00.
+In other Regional Management news, Director Carlos Palomares sold 5,000 shares of the stock in a transaction dated Monday, January 3rd.
+The shares were sold at an average price of $57.97, for a total transaction of $289,850.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, Director Basswood Capital Management, L sold 2,367 shares of the stock in a transaction dated Wednesday, February 16th.
+The stock was sold at an average price of $53.92, for a total transaction of $127,628.64.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 68,359 shares of company stock valued at $4,341,864.
-Corporate insiders own 9.70% of the company’s stock.
+Insiders have sold 65,726 shares of company stock valued at $4,163,543 in the last quarter.
+Company insiders own 9.70% of the company’s stock.

-Several large investors have recently added to or reduced their stakes in the company.
-Dorsey Wright & Associates grew its stake in shares of Regional Management by 15.6% in the 4th quarter.
-Dorsey Wright & Associates now owns 1,540 shares of the credit services provider’s stock worth $88,000 after acquiring an additional 208 shares in the last quarter.
-Diversified Trust Co increased its position in shares of Regional Management by 6.0% in the fourth quarter.
-Diversified Trust Co now owns 3,935 shares of the credit services provider’s stock worth $226,000 after purchasing an additional 221 shares during the last quarter.
-Fuller & Thaler Asset Management Inc. increased its position in shares of Regional Management by 0.4% in the fourth quarter.
-Fuller & Thaler Asset Management Inc. now owns 61,976 shares of the credit services provider’s stock worth $3,561,000 after purchasing an additional 275 shares during the last quarter.
-UBS Group AG grew its position in Regional Management by 7.7% during the third quarter.
-UBS Group AG now owns 4,461 shares of the credit services provider’s stock valued at $259,000 after acquiring an additional 319 shares during the last quarter.
-Finally, Royal Bank of Canada boosted its stake in shares of Regional Management by 1.8% during the third quarter.
-Royal Bank of Canada now owns 18,647 shares of the credit services provider’s stock valued at $1,085,000 after purchasing an additional 325 shares during the period.
-Institutional investors own 80.60% of the company’s stock.
+Several institutional investors have recently made changes to their positions in the company.
+Forager Capital Management LLC purchased a new stake in shares of Regional Management in the fourth quarter worth about $25,332,000.
+FMR LLC lifted its holdings in shares of Regional Management by 131,116.0% in the second quarter.
+FMR LLC now owns 295,236 shares of the credit services provider’s stock worth $13,740,000 after buying an additional 295,011 shares in the last quarter.
+Nuveen Asset Management LLC lifted its holdings in shares of Regional Management by 12.9% in the fourth quarter.
+Nuveen Asset Management LLC now owns 211,182 shares of the credit services provider’s stock worth $12,135,000 after buying an additional 24,151 shares in the last quarter.
+Acadian Asset Management LLC lifted its holdings in shares of Regional Management by 11.7% in the fourth quarter.
+Acadian Asset Management LLC now owns 183,836 shares of the credit services provider’s stock worth $10,556,000 after buying an additional 19,221 shares in the last quarter.
+Finally, Khrom Capital Management LLC lifted its holdings in shares of Regional Management by 12.2% in the fourth quarter.
+Khrom Capital Management LLC now owns 174,139 shares of the credit services provider’s stock worth $10,006,000 after buying an additional 19,000 shares in the last quarter.
+80.60% of the stock is currently owned by hedge funds and other institutional investors.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, March 16th.
-Shareholders of record on Wednesday, February 23rd will be paid a $0.30 dividend.
-The ex-dividend date of this dividend is Tuesday, February 22nd.
-This represents a $1.20 dividend on an annualized basis and a yield of 2.31%.
-This is a boost from Regional Management’s previous quarterly dividend of $0.25.
-Regional Management’s dividend payout ratio (DPR) is currently 13.21%.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, March 16th.
+Investors of record on Wednesday, February 23rd will be given a dividend of $0.30 per share.
+The ex-dividend date is Tuesday, February 22nd.
+This represents a $1.20 annualized dividend and a yield of 2.25%.
+This is a positive change from Regional Management’s previous quarterly dividend of $0.25.
+Regional Management’s dividend payout ratio is presently 13.21%.

 Regional Management Corp. engages in the provision of consumer financial services.
 The firm’s products include small, large, and retail installment loans.
 It also offers optional payment and collateral protection insurance products.
 The company was founded by Richard A. Godley and C. Glynn Quattlebaum on March 25, 1987 and is headquartered in Greer, SC.